Ferrimagnetism: Effects of temperature

-Unlike ferromagnetism, the shapes of the magnetization curves of ferrimagnetism can take many different shapes depending on the strength of the interactions and the relative abundance of atoms.
+Unlike ferromagnetism, the magnetization curves of ferrimagnetism can take many different shapes depending on the strength of the interactions and the relative abundance of atoms.
 The most notable instances of this property are that the direction of magnetization can reverse while heating a ferrimagnetic material from absolute zero to its critical temperature, and that strength of magnetization can increase while heating a ferrimagnetic material to the critical temperature, both of which cannot occur for ferromagnetic materials.
 These temperature dependencies have also been experimentally observed in NiFe2/5Cr8/5O4 and Li1/2Fe5/4Ce5/4O4.

 A temperature lower than the Curie temperature, but at which the opposing magnetic moments are equal (resulting in a net magnetic moment of zero) is called a magnetization compensation point.
 This compensation point is observed easily in garnets and rare-earth–transition-metal alloys (RE-TM).
 Furthermore, ferrimagnets may also have an angular momentum compensation point, at which the net angular momentum vanishes.
-This compensation point is a crucial point for achieving high speed magnetization reversal in magnetic memory devices.
+This compensation point is crucial for achieving fast magnetization reversal in magnetic-memory devices.

 Effect of external fields

 When ferrimagnets are exposed to an external magnetic field, they display what is called magnetic hysteresis, where magnetic behavior depends on the history of the magnet.
 They also exhibit a saturation magnetization $M_\text{rs}$; this magnetization is reached when the external field is strong enough to make all the moments align in the same direction.
-When this point is reached, the magnetization cannot increase as there are no more moments to align.
-When the external field is removed, the magnetization of the ferrimagnet will not disappear but a nonzero magnetization will remain.
+When this point is reached, the magnetization cannot increase, as there are no more moments to align.
+When the external field is removed, the magnetization of the ferrimagnet does not disappear, but a nonzero magnetization remains.
 This effect is often used in applications of magnets.
 If an external field in the opposite direction is applied subsequently, the magnet will demagnetize further until it eventually reaches a magnetization of $-M_\text{rs}$.
 This behavior results in what is called a hysteresis loop.